 Kids will absolutely love this project, and you can teach them all about the light spectrum, color theory, and visible light at the same time.

-Kids can learn a lot with St. Patrick’s Day engineering.
+Kids can learn a lot of engineering principles by making a melty bead rainbow.
 Young children can learn topics including:

 - The design process